Looking for the best holder or key ring for your new AirTags? Here are our top picks.

-In some cases you'll be able able to embed an AirTag into an object sans holder -- just pop it in a purse or backpack, for instance -- but with keys and other items may require a strap to house the AirTag.
-You may also may want to stick your AirTag onto an object (double-sided tape is an option); we expect to see plenty of AirTag mounts appear.
+In some cases you'll be able to embed an AirTag into an object sans holder -- just pop it in a purse or backpack, for instance -- but some people like to keep an AirTag with their keys or attach it to a backpack or laptop bag.
+You may also want to stick your AirTag onto an object, and plenty of AirTag mounts are available.

 Belkin's Secure Holder for AirTags comes in key-ring or strap versions in four color options.
 There's nothing terribly fancy about them, but at $13, they both cost less than Apple-branded options shown below.
-Unfortunately, they are out stock till June.
+You can also get a two-pack for $20.

-With so many accessories out of stock, your best bet may be to roll the dice on a no-name brand on Amazon.
-This Vaywet key chain cover comes in both two- ($12) and four-packs ($20).
-It looks a lot like other basic faux leather AirTag key chains and comes in a few color options.
+If you're looking for a value option, your best bet may be to roll the dice on a no-name brand on Amazon.
+This Eusty key chain cover is available in a four-pack for just less than $15.
+Often, generic models like this are labeled as "leather" when in fact they are faux leather (sometimes referred to as PU leather or vegan leather).
+These look a lot like other basic faux leather AirTag key chains and come in a few color options.

 Apple's Loop, made for attaching your AirTag to a bag, costs as much as an AirTag.
 But it's Apple's official loop option and this polyurethane option is cheaper than the leather $39 Leather Loop.
 (That doesn't make it a good deal, but I'm just pointing it out.)
 It's available in four different colors.

 I like the design of Nomad's leather AirTag key chain better than Apple's, which leaves the AirTag partially exposed.
 This AirTag key chain hides it and looks more like a standard key chain.
-It's designed to "weather" over time, getting slightly darker (particularly the brown version).
-It's available in brown or black.
-It lists for $40 but Nomad is selling it for $30 if you preorder it.
+It's designed to "weather" over time, getting darker (particularly the brown version).
+It's available in brown or black for $30, which is pricey but it is nice.

-Nomad also makes a Leather Loop that's also a key chain and lists for $25 (it's on sale for $20 at launch).
+Nomad also makes a Leather Loop that's also a key chain and lists for $20.
 I prefer the more expensive model pictured here.

 The AirTag uses a CR2032 coin battery, which should last about a year.
 You can find a 10-pack of those batteries on Amazon for less than $10.
 That's the way to go, especially if you have multiple AirTags, and other devices that use CR2032 coin batteries.

-Always remember to keep these type of coin batteries away from small children so they don't accidently swallow one.
+Always remember to keep coin batteries away from small children so they don't accidentally swallow one.
 They can cause major injury if ingested.